InspiryThemes/realhomes-docs/docs/login-and-registration.md

 ## Allow Registration

-To allow user registration, You need to allow registration from **Settings → General** as displayed in screen shot below.
-Otherwise you will only have login form available for use.
+To allow user registration, you need to check the **Anyone can register** option from **Dashboard → Settings → General** page and *Save Changes* as displayed in the following screenshot.
+Otherwise only Login form will be available for the users.

 ![Anyone can register](images/member-pages/anyone-can-register.png)

-!!! warning "Important"
-     Since Version 1.6 Real Homes theme automatically provides modal dialog for Login and Registration.
-So you do not need to follow further details of this section if you are good with using modal dialog.

 ## Restrict Backend Access